 Medicare Supplement Plan C vs. Plan F

-Plan F is the most popular Medicare Supplement plan but is very similar to Plan C. The only difference is that Plan C does not include Medicare excess charge coverage.
+Plan F is the most popular Medicare Supplement plan but is very similar to Medicare Plan C. The only difference is that Medicare Plan C does not include Medicare excess charge coverage.
 If a doctor does not accept Medicare assignment rates, you will be responsible for excess charges, but it can not exceed 15% of what Medicare pays.
 Some states do not allow doctors to issue excess charges.
 If this is the case, Plan C will operate identically to Plan F.

 What Does Medicare Supplement Plan C Cover?